rosettatype/legible-typography/_chapters/1-what-do-we-mean-by-legibility.md

 legibility: if something is not visible, it cannot be legible.
-It may not always be possible to make a clear distinction between where perceptibility stops and legibility begins and this will become clearer when reviewing the methods used to test legibility (Chapter 4: Threshold and related measures).
+It may not always be possible to make a clear distinction between where perceptibility stops and legibility begins and this will become clearer when reviewing the methods used to test legibility ([Chapter 4: Threshold and related measures]({% link _chapters/4-what-is-measured-and-how.md %}#threshold-and-related-measures).
 I will therefore include perceptibility as part of legibility.

 <aside id="sn:visible">